bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 Point Queries are queries that are executed by default in Quick (thus, you don't have to specify the `-point` option explicitly) and return a single value for a given key. <br />
 You can also completely drop the possibility of performing Point Queries by providing the `--no-point` option. <br />
 `--point` and `--rangeField` are not exclusive.
-You have the possibility to execute both Point and Range Queries in your application.
+You can execute both Point and Range Queries in your application.

 There are some constraints upon the values (values that you provide with the `--value` option) for which Range Queries can be executed:
 1. The value has to be a complex type, i.e., Avro or Proto.
-The reason is the Range Index built over the topic key and a field.
+The reason is the Range Index is built over the topic key and a field.
 2. The field type over which you want to execute queries has to be a `Long` or `Int`.

 When you execute the command (`quick topic ...`), a request is sent to the manager, which prepares the deployment of a Range Mirror called `rating-range`.
 This mirror creates two indexes:
-1. Range Index over the topic key (here the `userId`) and `rating`.
+1. Range Index over the topic key (here, the `userId`) and `rating`.
 2. Point Index only over the topic key (`userId`). <br />
    If you are interested in details of Range Query processing, you can visit ...